IK Partners

-IK Partners (“IK”) is a European private equity firm focused on investments in the Benelux, DACH, France, Nordics and the UK.
-The firm is led Christopher Masek who has been the CEO since 2015.
+IK Partners (IK) is a European private equity firm investing in small- and mid-cap companies across northern and western Europe.

 History

-IK Partners was founded under the name Industri Kapital by Björn Savén and Kim Wahl.
-The firm’s origins lie in Enskilda Ventures which in 1989 sponsored Björn Savén in raising the Scandinavian Acquisition Capital Fund (SAC) and established the London office.
+IK Partners was established in 1989.
+Founded under the name Industri Kapital by Björn Savén and Kim Wahl, the partnership's origins lie in Enskilda Ventures, which in 1989 sponsored Björn Savén in raising the Scandinavian Acquisition Capital Fund (SAC) and established the London office.
 SAC closed with approximately €108 million in commitments, mainly from Scandinavian investors.

-In the year 1993 Industri Kapital became independent through the management buyout of SAC’s assets and activities from Skandinaviska Enskilda Banken, the parent of Enskilda Ventures.
-SAC’s was renamed the Industri Kapital 1989 fund.
+In 1993 Industri Kapital became independent through the management buyout of SAC's assets and activities from Skandinaviska Enskilda Banken, the parent of Enskilda Ventures.
+SAC's was renamed the Industri Kapital 1989 fund.
 In the same year, the company established offices in Stockholm and Oslo.

+After having its name changed to IK Investment Partners in June 2008, it became known as IK Partners in September 2021.
+In December 2023, it disposed of CDMO Klingel Holding to Swedish medical devices developer and manufacturer Elos Medtech for a sum of €370m.

+In May 2024, Wendel announced that it had completed the acquisition of a 51% stake in the company for approximately €3.8 billion.